 A hearing test, also known as an audiometry test, is an easy and painless method of evaluating your hearing that can not only determine if you have hearing loss, but also the degree of hearing loss (mild, moderate, severe, and profound).

-A thorough hearing evaluation performed by a qualified hearing professional can define the type of hearing loss you have and the available treatment options.
+A thorough hearing evaluation performed by a qualified hearing professional also helps pinpoint the type of hearing loss you have and the available treatment options.

 Your hearing health history